microsoft/dstoolkit-route-optimization/README.md

 | 201 | 300 | AA | 3 | S1 | D1 | 5t |
 | ... | ... | ... | ... | ... | ... | ... |

-We can simply concatenate them as the final result:
+We can simply concatenate the above results to form the final solution:
 | Schedule_ID | Order_ID | Material_ID | Number_of_Items | Source | Destination | Truck_Type |
 | --------------|----------- | ----------- | --------------| ----------- | ----------- | ----------- |
 | 103 | 1 | A | 3 | S1 | D1 | 10t |